Green Smoothie

 Recipe Tips

-- Freeze your fruits.
-This gives the smoothie an extra smooth and creamy consistency!
-When I have fruit that’s getting too ripe, I love to freeze it in a freezer safe bag so it’s ready when I’m in the mood to make a smoothie.
+1. Freeze your fruit.
+Get in the habit of freezing fruit that’s getting too ripe.
+Store it in a freezer-safe bag so it’s ready when you’re in the mood to make a smoothie.

-- Use ripe fruit.
-I like to avoid adding sugar to my green smoothies, and ripe fruit gives me the sweetness I want without adding any sweeteners!
+2. Use ripe fruit.
+It gives me the sweetness I want without adding any sweeteners!

-- Make sure to drink your green smoothie ASAP.
-If you leave a smoothie in the fridge for too long, it settles into parts, so I like to drink mine right away while it’s still nice and creamy.
+4. Drink your green smoothie ASAP.
+If you leave it in the fridge for too long, it settles into parts, so I like to drink mine right away while it’s still nice and creamy.

 More Smoothie Recipes